IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Amazon S3 Storage
 +++++++++++++++++

 For institutions and organizations looking to use Amazon's S3 cloud storage for their installation, we can do can this with some brief setup steps.

+You'll need an AWS account with an associated S3 bucket for your installation to use.
+From the S3 management console, you can poke around and get familiar with your bucket.
+Make note of the bucket's name and the region its data is hosted in.
 It's recommended you install the CLI tool `pip <https://pip.pypa.io//en/latest/>`_ to install the `AWS command line interface <https://aws.amazon.com/cli/>`_ if you don't have it.

 First, we'll get our access keys set up.
 If you already have your access keys configured, skip this step.
 From the command line, run: